 The dress is ready!

-If you want you can add a chic detail – the silk flower to create romantic and lady-like look.
+If you want you can add a chic detail – the silk flower to create a romantic and lady-like look.
 The video below shows the process and I have another article that shows a different process here: “How to make a fabric flower“.

-Depending how large you want the flower to be you may use a longer and wider piece of fabric to start with, the actual dimensions are up to you.
+Depending on how large you want the flower to be you may use a longer and wider piece of fabric to start with, the actual dimensions are up to you.